hasundue/brawler/README.md

 ## Background

-Yes, we have `denoflare` (https://denoflare.dev), which is a great project letting you work with a pure Deno environment.
+Yes, we have Denoflare (https://denoflare.dev), which is a great project letting you work with a pure Deno environment.

-However, `denoflare` still lacks some portion of functionality that `wrangler` provides, which is why this project exists for now.
+However, Denoflare still lacks some portion of functionality that Wrangler provides, which is why this project exists for now.